-Gender & Age Education Job title & key responsibilities Role in purchase Title & responsibilities Professional aspiration (s) What role do they play in the buying cycle?
-What key problem of theirs can you solve?
-Ideal company demographics & region Values (what cultures and behaviours are important to this person) Fears (significant concerns or drivers) Pet peeves (professional irritations) Information sources (where do they look for professional insight) What's their memorable name? e.g. Strategic Sarah, Data Dave, Governance Gav
+Type of information

+Gender & Age

+Education/Qualification experience

+Key responsibilities (relevant to you)

+Ideal company demographics & region

+What role do they play in the purchase?

+Professional aspirations or ambitions

+Fears, significant concerns, and drivers

+Critical pain point (that you can solve)

+Values - what cultures & behaviours are important to them?

+Pet peeves or professional irritations

+Information sources, where do they go for professional insight?

+What's their memorable name e.g Governance Gavin, Data Dave, Strategic Sarah